 Change Agent at Home

 Susan thrives on being a change agent in her own state.
 In 2009, she created the Utah Women and Education Initiative and led a research team and over 100 individuals to investigate what might be done to get more Utah women to attend college and then graduate.
 In 2011-2012, she worked with Governor Herbert and his staff to create the Utah Women’s College Taskforce that resulted in a report to the state calling for change.
 She has worked tirelessly to increase awareness and generate resources that will help convince more Utah women to graduate from college.
 She continues to direct this Initiative today.
 In 2013, Dr. Madsen created the Utah Women & Leadership Project, which is focused strengthening the impact of Utah girls and women through encouraging, developing, and advancing their leadership within Utah.
-She has written and released nine briefs through this Project on the status of Utah women in politics, non-profits, education, and business, as well as on why Utah needs more women leaders and what we can do to facilitate this.
-She and her team have also released six “Utah Women Stats Research Snapshots” on such topics as Utah women and poverty, sexual assault, civic engagement and voting, STEM, domestic violence, and the labor force.
+She has written and released numerous briefs through this Project on the status of Utah women in politics, non-profits, education, and business, as well as on why Utah needs more women leaders and what we can do to facilitate this.
+She and her team have also released a series of “Utah Women Stats Research Snapshots” on such topics as Utah women and poverty, sexual assault, civic engagement and voting, STEM, domestic violence, and the labor force.
 In addition, Dr. Madsen founded the Utah Women in Higher Education Network (UWHEN) in 2010 and continues to serve on that board.
-She also serves on several other Utah nonprofit and community boards, including the United Way of Utah County, Real Women Run, and the People Helping People.
+She also serves on several other Utah nonprofit and community boards, including the Envision Utah, United Way of Utah County, Real Women Run, Better Days 2020, and the People Helping People.

 Honors and Recognitions